Corporate Governance Principles

 Board Committees

 The Board shall at all times have an Audit Committee, a Human Capital and Compensation Committee and a Corporate Governance/Nominating Committee.
 The Board may, by resolution of a majority of the Board, create such other committees as it deems advisable for the purposes of fulfilling its primary responsibilities.
-Each committee shall perform its duties as assigned by the Board in compliance with its Committee Charter and any applicable laws, rules or regulations.
+The Corporate Governance/Nominating Committee, in consultation with the Chairman of the Board, will review and recommend committee assignments and committee chair positions to the Board on at least an annual basis.
+Each committee shall perform its duties as assigned by the Board in compliance with its committee Charter and any applicable laws, rules or regulations.

 Audit Committee

 The Audit Committee shall be composed of three or more independent directors.
-The Audit Committee Charter details the responsibilities and further independence and financial literacy requirements of the members.
+The Audit Committee Charter details the responsibilities and duties of the Audit Committee, as well as further independence and financial literacy requirements of the members.
 The primary responsibilities of the Audit Committee include, but are not limited to:

 • Review reports of the Company’s financial results, audits and internal controls and communicate the results of those evaluations to management;